 Link

-1. You may not link to this website without the prior written consent of YHA.
-If you want to link, please contact YHA prior to creating any link.
-YHA may refuse any request to allow links to this website at its sole discretion.
+You may not link to this website without the prior written consent of YKK Oceania Ltd.

-2.

-3. All third party websites (including but not limited to websites of YHA and YKK affiliated companies and subsidiaries) linked to this website and linked from this website, are not under the control of YHA and/or YKK.
-In no event shall YHA and/or YKK be liable to any party for damages arising out of or in connection with the use of any third party website linked to or linked from this website.

-4.

 Disclaimer

-In no event shall YHA and/or YKK be liable to any party for any direct, indirect, incidental, consequential, special or exemplary damages (even if YHA and/or YKK has been advised of the possibility of such damages), whether in contract, tort or otherwise, arising out of or in connection with the use of the documents on this website.
+In no event shall YKK Oceania Ltd be liable to any party for any direct, indirect, incidental, consequential, special or exemplary damages (even if YKK Oceania Ltd has been advised of the possibility of such damages), whether in contract, tort or otherwise, arising out of or in connection with the use of the documents on this website.

 Personal Information

-Before YHA collects any personal information regarding you, YHA will let you know the purpose for collecting such information and shall manage such information appropriately and will not disclose such information to third parties without your consent.
-Upon receipt of a request to confirm or revise your personal information, YHA will use reasonable efforts to respond to your request.
+Before YKK Oceania Ltd collects any personal information regarding you, YKK Oceania Ltd will let you know the purpose for collecting such information and shall manage such information appropriately and will not disclose such information to third parties without your consent.
+Upon receipt of a request to confirm or revise your personal information, YKK Oceania Ltd will use reasonable efforts to respond to your request.

-For more information or general enquiries, please email: enquiries@ykkasia.com.sg